Systems on the Island of Oahu

 Click here to see the full list of agencies/departments/businesses for the Islands of Maui County:

-City and County of Honolulu Public Safety System: New P25 Phase 2 - 800 MHz Simulcast system expected to come online late 2019 replacing an existing conventional system previous in use by all City and County of Honolulu Departments.
+City and County of Honolulu Public Safety System: New P25 Phase 2 - 800 MHz Simulcast system expected to come online in late 2021 replacing an existing conventional system previous in use by all City and County of Honolulu Departments.
 All Agencies including Fire, Police, EMS, Ocean Safety, and All-County Divisions made the switch allowing them to improve radio communications all over the island of Oahu.
 Currently, All radios are slowly being converted from an old Harris Communication system to a Motorola APCO P25 Phase 2 TDMA Simulcast System.
 This system will also include Medicom System (only in the State of Hawaii that is tied with a County Radio System) and will also undergo the Phase 2 conversion and is planned to go encrypted once completed.
 (We will update you on this page once that occurs).

 Currently, Scanner with the Pro-Voice Capability is able to decode the system the City and County of Honolulu currently run on and eventually will be able to listen to on other scanners once the conversion is completed.

-To Learn more about the Project 25 system, Click here to learn more about the digital system and the types used throughout other states.
+To learn more about the Project 25 system, Click here to learn more about the digital system and the types used throughout other states.

 State of Hawaii Airports: Communications currently at Honolulu International Airport (Daniel K. Inouye International Airport) currently run under the Project 25 system (P25 Phase 1 system).
 It's a mixture of Conventional and Digital voice channels similar to how a phase 2 system works.
 Currently, each airport system runs under a simulcast system under one assigned central tower location on Airport property, allowing for full coverage around the entire airport property.
 Primarily used only by Airport Police currently, are underway to update the system to include other airport divisions in the future, thus allowing for all divisions to be patched on one channel for joint communications during an emergency.